nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 <div style="display: flex; align-items: center;">
   <div style="flex: 1;">
-Job postings as a dataset are a semi-structured format of data.
-They are all quite different from each other, but if we zoom out, they all are made up of the same subcomponents.
-We can expect a job posting to have a title, responsibilities, skills, qualifications, and tools, all in varying amount.
+Job postings are a semi-structured format of data.
+They are all quite different from each other, but if we zoom out, they all are made up of the same sub-components.
+We can expect a job posting to have a title, responsibilities, skills, qualifications, and tools, all in varying amounts.
 This is alongside some additional text, which is not relevant to the actual role, but more contextual to the company and the hiring process.

-The diagram here shows roughly what we would expect to see when we are looking at a job posting, and looking through the lens of trying to reduce the amount of data, we can see a fair bit of text that can be removed, such an general information about the company, the hiring process, and compliance information.
+The diagram here shows roughly what we would expect to see when we are looking at a job posting.
+With the aim of trying to reduce the amount of data, we can see some text that we can remove, such as general information about the company, the hiring process, and compliance information.
 While this information may be relevant when applying for a job, it is not relevant to the role itself.
-So, let's look at some techniques we can use to extract the key information we need.

   </div>
   <div style="flex: 1;">